Tom Walker ACA explains the measures from the government to help the self-employed.

 At present the grant leaves out the newly self-employed.
 Data from the current 2019/20 tax year doesn't count.
 This means if you haven't got a historical tax return declaring your income then you won't get paid.
 You'd then have apply for Universal Credit as your only alternative option.

-Of note, the scheme is not designed to owner-managers who, while self-employed, pay themselves via dividends through a limited company.
+Of note, the scheme is not designed for owner-managers who, while self-employed, pay themselves via dividends through a limited company.
 Instead they'd have to go down the route of:

 This means it also won't help contractors who use limited companies to work off payroll.
 The reason being the Treasury have deemed it impossible to decipher if dividends, where they're less than £50,000, have been generated from productive activities through work, or simply from the proceeds of shares in a listed business.
 The argument is that makes it impossible for HMRC to implement.